 The eclectic career of a poineer : The tribulum and Louvre des Antiquaires

 As a young man, Jean Paul Favand had two passions, acting and antiques.
-He was both part of a theatrical troupe and always hunting for objets-d’art.
+He was part of a theatrical troupe and always hunting for objets-d’art.

 From the collection to the museum

-From his Parisian workshop, he established his collection in a warehouse in a former industrial plant in Gentilly (1988-1993) where he created the first Musée des Arts Forains (Museum of fairground arts)
+After moving out of his Parisian workshop, he established his collection in a warehouse in a former industrial plant in Gentilly (1988-1993) where he created the first Musée des Arts Forains (Museum of fairground arts)

 His collection then moved back to Paris, rue de l’Eglise in the 15th arrondissment ( 1993 – 1996 ) before finally settling in the Lheureux wine cellars, Bercy in 1996.

 The current Musée des Arts Forains is formed from a combination of all these experiences.

 In Bercy, Jean Paul Favand has become the ringmaster of a new economic model: A self-financed museum, able to preserve its heritage and also to finance new artistic productions.